Four-Meter Growth Test

 Check custom domains, branding removal, API access, actions, workflows, extra bots, source size, and auto-refill rules before choosing the plan.

-This guide is desk-reviewed.
-It uses current public pricing pages to identify cost meters and upgrade pressure, but it does not claim a live billing test, plan purchase, overage test, or support-workflow simulation.
+This guide uses public pricing pages to identify cost meters and upgrade pressure.
+Treat it as pricing-page guidance, not proof of live billing, overage, or support-workflow behavior.

 Next checks